In project management, time tracking refers to keeping track of the amount of time team members spend doing all or part of the work they’re assigned.

 - Determine resource allocation

-How time tracking in project management software helps you
+How project time tracking software helps you manage better

 Tracking time while managing projects offer a no-stress avenue to keep an eye on where specific staff and resources are allocated, the impact they’re making there, and where to adjust your team and resources to derive a greater level of productivity.